SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/eks-control-plane.md

 To configure Amazon CloudWatch log collection, do the following:
 1. Follow the instructions for [Collecting Logs using a CloudFormation Template](/docs/send-data/collect-from-other-data-sources/amazon-cloudwatch-logs).
-2. Refer [Amazon EKS Logs](https://docs.aws.amazon.com/eks/latest/userguide/control-plane-logs.html) for Amazon specific details.
+2. Refer to [Amazon EKS Logs](https://docs.aws.amazon.com/eks/latest/userguide/control-plane-logs.html) for Amazon specific details.

 ## Installing the Amazon EKS - Control Plane App